 Located almost at the northwestern tip of the island is another fantastic spot where you’re likely to find plenty of everyone’s favourite fishy friend, Nemo!
 It may not be quite as vibrant as the other spots but still worth a look.
 Be sure to stay close to shore though as the current can get pretty powerful the further north you go.

 As it’s a little further out to sea, best tackle this spot with a local guide.
 Jimavonot has a rocky outcrop that attracts plenty of little fishy friends and even has a beautiful swim-through tunnel at the bottom of the reef.
 Certainly a favourite amongst freedivers!

 This is the absolute perfect spot for first-time swimmers and families!
 This natural rock pool is cut off from the nearby ocean, keeping the water beautifully calm and secluded.
 The wonderful mix of fresh and ocean water in a fairly deep pool makes it a perfect little spot for an easy day snorkelling.

-This is a front runner for Lanyu’s top snorkelling spot!
+This is a front-runner for Lanyu’s top snorkelling spot!
 It’s also a favourite amongst diving tours and local guides to bring their foreign explorers.
 With an easy entry, scenic landscape, 20 meters of depth, and a whole variety of little fishies, it’s the perfect spot for all levels!

 Iranmeylek No.7 Pavilion

 Further along the coast is a small pavilion perfect for those trying to advance in their freediving experience!
-It’s a little barren when comparing to other spots on this list, and the stronger current makes it a little trickier for beginners!
+It’s a little barren when compared to other spots on this list, and the stronger current makes it a little trickier for beginners!